stfc/PSyclone/doc/user_guide/psyclone_command.rst

     -okern OKERN          directory in which to put transformed kernels -api API              choose a particular api from ['dynamo0.1', 'dynamo0.3', 'gocean0.1', 'gocean1.0', 'nemo'],
                           default 'dynamo0.3'.
     -s SCRIPT, --script SCRIPT
                           filename of a PSyclone optimisation script
     -d DIRECTORY, --directory DIRECTORY
-                          path to a root directory structure containing kernel source code Multiple roots can be specified by using multiple -d arguments.
+                          path to a root directory structure containing kernel source code.
+Multiple roots can be specified by using multiple -d arguments.
     -I INCLUDE, --include INCLUDE
                           path to Fortran INCLUDE files (nemo API only) -l {off,all,output}, --limit {off,all,output}